cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-1.md

 * [Unity 2019.3](https://www.youtube.com/watch?v=OR0e-1UBEOU)
 * [Unity 2020.1](https://www.youtube.com/watch?v=Lu76c85LhGY)

-You can download the exact version of Unity used for this tutorial by clicking the link below.
+**Note:** You can download the exact version of Unity used for this tutorial by clicking the link below.

 * [Unity 2019.4.13](unityhub://2019.4.13f1/518737b1de84)

+### Hardware

+We'll be performing [inference](https://www.intel.com/content/www/us/en/artificial-intelligence/posts/deep-learning-training-and-inference.html) with the PoseNet model on the GPU.
+The PoseNet model we'll be using can be quite demanding when using larger input resolutions.

 ## Create a New Project